From Oregon to Florida, the best winter road trips for RVs

 Krider says winter road trips are possible, as long as travelers take the necessary precautions.
 In particular, he suggests ensuring that your RV or camper van has front-wheel or all-wheel drive since those perform better in inclement weather than rear-wheel vehicles.
 He also notes that travelers should plan ahead when looking for places to camp since most designated campgrounds close for the winter.
 This means travelers will probably practice “boondocking,” or camping off-the-grid without connections to power or water sources.
 If you’ll be adventuring in extremely cold conditions, consider adding additional insulation to holding tank areas and running your thermostat higher to keep the vehicle warmer.
 Finally, he suggests making a cold-weather practice run so you understand the capabilities of your new RV.

 If you still want to tackle a winter journey, check out the five winter RV road trip destinations listed below.
-Each highlights natural beauty and plenty of opportunities to get outside for some fresh — and potentially brisk — fresh air.
+Each highlights natural beauty and plenty of opportunities to get outside for some fresh — and potentially brisk — air.

 Sault Ste.
 Marie, Michigan, via the Upper Peninsula Tucked up in the extreme northern portion of Michigan’s Upper Peninsula (UP) along the Canadian border, Sault Ste.
 Marie is a picturesque community filled with frozen waterfalls and ice-covered lakes.
 In particular, travel west an hour to Tahquamenon Falls State Park to view unparalleled beauty, and then go just a few hours farther to explore the glittering destination of the Eben Ice Caves.
 While many believe everything in the UP is closed during the winter, that is not true.
 In fact, Tahquamenon offers a few campgrounds year-round, including the Lower Falls-Hemlock campground.
 The park sees plenty of snowshoers, ice fishers and general day visitors scoping out Mother Nature’s icy wonders, making it a great stopover during a UP adventure.